eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

 Custom Transport API
 --------------------

-XRCE-DDS provides an user API that allows interfacing with the lowest level transport layer at runtime.
-This way an user is enabled to implement its own transports based on one of the two communication approaches: stream-oriented or packet-oriented.
+*eProsima Micro XRCE-DDS* provides a user API that allows interfacing with the lowest level transport layer at runtime.
+In this way, a user is enabled to implement its own transports based on one of the two communication approaches: stream-oriented or packet-oriented.

 Client custom transport API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^